martinatan/treehugger/README.md

 A web companion to Martina Tan's 2021 BFA Senior Thesis Project, Treehugger.

-Go to website on Github Pages: https://martinatan.github.io/treehugger/ Video Demo of this website: https://youtu.be/uzHvuPhWWjY
+Go to website on Github Pages: https://martinatan.github.io/treehugger/ This website is best viewed in Chrome or Firefox!

+Video Demo of this website: https://youtu.be/uzHvuPhWWjY

 View more images and information about Treehugger here: